Publish your local plan data

 Tell us about your data

-- the source webpage URL where the information in the data is presented on your website
+- source webpage URL where the information in the data is presented on your website

-- the endpoint URL from which the data can be collected
+- endpoint URL where you can collect the data

 The service also asks for your name and email address as a point of contact in case of any issues.

-We look for changes to the data at all of the endpoint URLs we know about every night, so we can quickly update planning.data.gov.uk.
+We update planning.data.gov.uk with any changes to the data at all the endpoint URLs each day.

 Contact us

-You can participate in improving the design of this data, and help ensure planning data meets your needs at design.planning.data.gov.uk.
+You can help improve the design of this and other planning data at design.planning.data.gov.uk.